Thus she acts as a mother

 Journalist, communicator and mother of a six-year-old boy.
 She has worked as a correspondent.
 She has lived in China, Denmark, the United Kingdom and the United States.
-She publishes 'The mothers' revolt.
-Feminist assault on motherhood' (Tigre de Paper), an essay that explains how feminism can help to live motherhood in a more empowered, enjoyed and cared-for way.
-She founded the alternative culture and communication cooperative Neu al Carrer.
+She publishes 'La revolta de les mares.
+Assalt feminista a la maternitat' (Tigre de Paper), an essay that explains how feminism can help to live motherhood in a more empowered, enjoyed and cared-for way.
+She founded the cooperative of alternative culture and communication Neu al Carrer.

-We decided to have a child without giving it much thought.
+We decided to have a creature without thinking too much about it.
 And thank goodness, because I tend to overthink things.
-We were excited and knew it would never be the perfect time.
+We were excited and we knew it would never be the perfect time.
 I didn't even consider the arguments against it.
-I had no idea what I was getting into and the journey is proving to be amazing.Six months after birth, we were confined.
+I had no idea where I was getting myself into and the journey has been amazing.Six months after the birth, we were confined.

 — For us, the confinement gave us an almost utopian space where productivity did not exist.
-I remember we set up a dinner on the rooftop, we put up a triangular awning and we ate a tomato salad and a baked rice while our baby watched us from the lounger.
+I remember we set up a dinner on the rooftop, put up a triangular awning, and ate a tomato salad and baked rice while our baby watched us from the sun lounger.
 It seemed like we had traveled a lot, like we were on some Mediterranean island.
-I thought that life should always be like that.
+I thought life should always be that.

 Cargando